mdxtoc/qtpi/docs/QKD_results.md

 It occurred to me that it would be possible for Eve to stand between Alice and Bob, playing Bob to Alice and Alice to Bob, _if_ she could write properly-tagged messages on the classical channel.
 That's a very big if: 1/2<sup>5*w*</sup> and all that.
 But suppose that she was listening on a parabolic microphone in the park in Zurich when Alice told Bob the passphrase and the number of bits per key, and suppose that she intervenes in every one of their exchanges from the very first.
 Then, of course, she won't be detected by any of the means discussed above: there won't be any interference on the quantum channels Alice&rarr;Eve and Eve&rarr;Bob (supposing no littler Eves in the way) and she can tag her pretend-Alice and pretend-Bob messages just as if she were Alice or Bob.
 Because there are, in effect, two QKD protocols running in parallel (one Alice&harr;Eve and the other Eve&harr;Bob) the two sides won't use the same codes nor the same hash keys after the first run.
 But that's no problem: it's easy for Eve to remember 10*w* hash-key bits.

-My first attempt at a clever Eve wasn't quite successful, although in the simulation she is never detected, she always reads and decrypts Alice's message and she always recrypts it for Bob.
-I haven't yet, for full verisimilitude, simulated the Wegman-Carter hashing mechanism but that doesn't take away Eve's achievement because, when I do, I'll get the exact same results.
+My first attempt at a clever Eve is never detected, always reads and decrypts Alice's message and almost always recrypts it for Bob.

 Like naive Eve she doesn't need information about *M* or *n*.
 But Eve isn't clever enough (or rather, I wasn't clever enough).
 I thought that Alice would always use _all_ her code bits (less the ones she needs to keep for next time's hash keys) to encrypt the message she sends to Bob, so that Bob would expect a message that is as long as his code-bit sequence (take away the hash keys).
 If Eve agrees more code bits with Bob than she does with Alice then she is in trouble: Bob controls the number of code bits in QKD, and she can't get Alice to agree more code bits once they've exchanged bases.
 So in desperation she has to force Bob to restart the protocol.
 This is very unsatisfactory: as we saw above, it's easy for Alice to use so many qbits that retries are vanishingly unlikely.
-A partner who requests restarts ought perhaps to be suspected of being an Eve.
+Bob should realise that a partner who requests restarts ought  to be suspected of being an Eve.

 There is more.
 Because this Eve wants Alice&rarr;Eve to have the same number of code bits as Eve&rarr;Bob, the mask she fakes and sends to Alice selects sometimes many fewer, and sometimes many more, values than Bob would have asked for.
 So the histogram of check-bit-subsequence lengths doesn't look normal, and that's a dead giveaway.

 The command is

         (cd examples/BB84_QKD; time ../../Qtpi Alice.qtp Bob.qtp functions.qtp LogAlice.qtp LogBob.qtp
                                                 cleverEve.qtp LogEve.qtp SystemAEB.qtp)

   * With a long message and a safety-first Alice (20-bit hash keys; 10 &sigma;s) there are no retries.
 But Eve's check-bit sequences are anomalous: she generates a checkbit histogram more than twice as wide as Bob's.
 If I were Alice I'd suspect an Eve.